Gokulachalam/Covid_Detect_X/README.md

 1. **Create a Remote Repository:**
    - Go to a code hosting platform such as GitHub, GitLab, or Bitbucket.
-   - Create a new repository on the platform.
+   - Create a new repository

 2. **Get Repository URL:**
    - Copy the URL of your newly created remote repository.